 Blog

-The real world is complicated - especially true for distributed systems.
-This pushed steadybit's experiment engine to their limits when trying to represent the real world (AKA production) in a very simple experiment.
-In this blog post, we'll unleash a firework of new experiment features that address these shortcomings - and are already loved by many of our users.
+The real world is complicated – especially true for distributed systems.
+This pushed Steadybit’s experiment engine to their limits when trying to represent the real world (AKA production) in a very simple experiment.
+In this blog post, we’ll unleash a set of new experiment features that address these shortcomings – and are already loved by many of our users.

 Let’s replay real Incidents

-As an attentive reader you may be familiar with our other blog posts covering simple experiments to survive an AWS zone outage, testing exception handling of REST endpoints and revealing top 3 kubernetes weak spots.
-Now we want to test more complicated examples, such as a rippling container outage, slow network combined with package corruption, or a DNS failure that occurs at the exact moment a container restart is performed.
+As an attentive reader, you may be familiar with our other blog posts covering simple experiments to survive an AWS zone outage, testing exception handling of REST endpoints and revealing top 3 Kubernetes weak spots.
+Now we want to test more complicated examples, such as a rippling container outage, a slow network combined with package corruption, or a DNS failure that occurs at the exact moment a container restart is performed.
 In this blog post, we will verify the last point and start by simulating a simple DNS failure.
-For that, we use the online shopping demo application, which consists of a microservice gateway that periodically requests products from other microservices over HTTP (hotdeals, fashion-bestseller and toys-bestseller).
-See Shopping Demo's Github repository for more details.
+For that, we use the online shopping demo application, which consists of a microservice gateway that periodically requests products from other microservices over HTTP (Hot-Deals, Fashion-Bestseller, and Toys-Bestseller).
+See Shopping Demo’s GitHub repository for more details.

-Since steadybit has already discovered our system, we can use the known wizard for experiments.
+Since Steadybit has already discovered our system, we can use the known wizard for experiments.
 Just follow the steps below to create this experiment yourself.
-If you don't have steadybit in use yet, let's meet in a short demo call.
+If you don’t have Steadybit in use yet, let’s meet for a short demo call.

 Step 1: Create DNS Outage Experiment

-We start on the steadybit dashboard to create an experiment, which leads us into the familiar wizard.
+We start on the Steadybit dashboard to create an experiment, which leads us to the familiar wizard.

 2. We decide to attack containers and specify them by attributes.
-The query narrows down the DNS outage to the gateway microservice only and leaves the remaining deployments untouched.
+The query narrows down the DNS outage to the gateway microservice only, leaving the remaining deployments untouched.

 2. In the last step, apply the "DNS Failure" attack from the "network" category and finish the wizard by saving our experiment.